beefyfinance/beefy-blog/content/articles/test.en.md

 **17:57 UTC**: Weso mentions that Kexley (Beefy’s Chief Strategist) is developing an exploit whitehat-hack contract to demonstrate the problem as an aid to Grim.

 **18:40 UTC:** Kexley, finished writing the example exploit contract to prove Moonster’s points, and asks Grim to “please pause all your vaults,” indicating that all of Grim’s user funds are at risk.
-Grim agrees and starts the process. **He additionally provides Grim with the whitehat-hack contract address and links to the contract’s first transaction that proves the exploitable reentrancy flaw.**
+Grim agrees and starts the process. **Kexley additionally provides Grim with the whitehat-hack contract address and links to the contract’s first transaction that proves the exploitable reentrancy flaw.**
 ![](/uploads/5.png)

 Before Kexley completed the example whitehat exploit, a blackhat had already deployed and activated its own, more advanced exploit contract.
 Grim identified the attacker’s address at